Smoother Entropy for Active State Trajectory Estimation and Obfuscation in POMDPs: Problem Formulation and Solution Approach

-We shall refer to \eqref{eq:condEntCriteria} as the \emph{smoother entropy}.
-Our consideration of the smoother entropy as a state-uncertainty measure is motivated by $H(X^T | y^T, u^{T-1})$ in \eqref{eq:condEntCriteria} being the pointwise conditional entropy of the pmf $p(x^T | y^T, u^{T-1})$, which is the (joint) posterior distribution of concern in Bayesian state estimation --- with Bayesian smoothers computing its marginal pmfs $p(x_k | y^T, u^{T-1})$ for $1 \leq k \leq T$ and the Viterbi algorithm computing its mode (cf.\ \cite{Briers2010,Krishnamurthy2016}).
-Intuitively, the smaller (greater) the smoother entropy, the less (more) uncertain we expect state trajectory estimates from smoother-like algorithms.
-In the extreme case where the smoother entropy is zero, the state trajectory can be uniquely recovered from the record of measurements and controls.
-We therefore investigate the selection of controls to either minimise the smoother entropy for active estimation or maximise it for active obfuscation, whilst in both cases simultaneously minimising an arbitrary system-performance measure consisting of the sum of costs $c_k : \mathcal{X} \times \mathcal{U} \mapsto [0, \infty)$ for $1 \leq k < T$ and $c_T : \mathcal{X} \mapsto [0,\infty)$ for $k = T$.
+Our consideration of the smoother entropy \eqref{eq:condEntCriteria} as a state-uncertainty measure is motivated by its relationship to the conditional pmf $p(x^T | y^T, u^{T-1})$, which is the (joint) posterior distribution of concern in Bayesian state estimation --- with Bayesian smoothers computing its marginals $p(x_k | y^T, u^{T-1})$ for $0 \leq k \leq T$ and the Viterbi algorithm computing its mode (cf.\ \cite{Briers2010,Krishnamurthy2016}).
+Intuitively, {the smoother entropy describes the uncertainty about the value of the state trajectory $X^T$ given the measurement and control trajectories $Y^T$ and $U^{T-1}$.} Hence, the smaller (greater) the smoother entropy, the less (more) uncertain we expect state trajectory estimates from smoother-like algorithms.
+In the extreme case $H_\mu(X^T | Y^T, U^{T-1}) = 0$, the state trajectory can be uniquely recovered from the measurement and control trajectories.

-Our \emph{Active Estimation} problem is thus to find a (potentially stochastic) policy $\mu = \left\{ \mu_{k} : 1 \leq k < T \right\}$, defined by the sequence of conditional probability distributions